 Our architecture related research consists in the prototyping, testing and concrete application of minimal living spaces to be adopted in several emergency contexts: gentrificated and overpopulated cities, refugees temporary and permanent housing, earthquake regions, housing independence for students and young generations, weak economies and developing countries.
 For each focus area the Tinyhouse University will produce a real scale residential unit sample using the already applied “tiny house” model to open a discussion and test new possibilities for living systems.
 This will be implemented with specific solutions for every different context employing a democratic and participatory method: a series of construction workshops which will involve directly the addressed users of the houses in the design process.
 The research programme will consist of two parallel lines: a sociological study on the living spaces and a more technical investigation, focused on architecture and interior design to provide concrete solutions for future developments.

-Tinyhouse University Italia will promote, starting from April 2018, tiny-on-Tour in the most vibrant italian cities such as Milan, Turin, Rome, Bologna, Padova and Pesaro. aVOID will move towed by car through the different location with the aim to open a discussion about innovative and more sustainable way of living in the city.
+Tinyhouse University Italia has promoted, starting from April 2018, tiny-on-Tour in the most vibrant Italian cities such as Milan, Turin, Rome, Bologna, Padova and Pesaro. aVOID will move towed by car through the different location with the aim to open a discussion about innovative and more sustainable way of living in the city.
 Learn more about tiny-on-Tour here.

 Follow Tinyhouse University activities on our Facebook page: click here.